jpmckinney/multi_mail-servers/README.md

 You will get [this response](https://gist.github.com/jpmckinney/5399854).

-Copyright (c) 2012 Open North Inc., released under the MIT license
+Copyright (c) 2012 James McKinney, released under the MIT license